Would you like to see what we have written on a subject? Use the search below.

-All true Christians believe that Jesus will return again.
+All true Christians believe that Jesus will return.
 They agree that this return will be visible, physical and at the end of the world as we know it.
 At the time of the return of Jesus, there will be a judgment.
 Those who have accepted Jesus as Lord and Saviour may be rewarded but will definitely enter eternity in the glorious presence of God.
 Those who have not accepted Jesus as Lord and Saviour will be sentenced to some degree of eternal punishment.
 At death, a person is locked into one destiny or the other forever, depending on their relationship with Jesus Christ.
+The Book Of Signs - 31 Undeniable Prophecies of the Apocalypse by Dr. David Jeremiah agrees with this, but its "prophecies" deal more with speculation on how this will happen.

-The how and when this is going to happen has been controversial from the beginning.
+The how and when of the return of Jesus has been controversial from the beginning of church history.
 Sincere, Jesus-loving, Bible-believing Christians have often disagreed on these details.
-While I feel strongly about my position and expect others to feel just as strongly about their position if it differs - and I believe we should all be willing to change if convinced from Scripture of error - I think the claim that The Book Of Signs has 31 Undeniable Prophecies of the Apocalypse where genuine Christians have failed to come to a conclusive agreement in about 2,000 years is extreme.
+While I feel strongly about my position and expect others to feel just as strongly about their position - and I believe we should all be willing to change if convinced from Scripture of error - I think the claim that The Book Of Signs has 31 Undeniable Prophecies of the Apocalypse where genuine Christians have failed to come to a conclusive agreement in about 2,000 years is extreme.
+This self-proclaimed "masterpiece" of Bible prophecy should be examined in the light of Scripture in context.

 The Historical Premillennialism view believes that Jesus will return before [pre-] the millennium begins.
 They looked for a literal reign of Jesus on the earth for 1,000 years.
 It generally believes that the Tribulation is at the end of this period.
 Historical Premillennialism also sees the church and Israel united in New Testament times and believes that the church and the Age of Grace were featured in Old Testament prophecies.

-The Amillennial view believes that is no [a-] literal millennium but that the millennium is the spiritual reign of Jesus in the hearts of believers during the Church Age.
+The Amillennial view believes that there is no [a-] literal millennium but that the millennium is the spiritual reign of Jesus in the hearts of believers during the Church Age.
 In other words, they equate the Kingdom of God established at the resurrection of Jesus with the millennium.
 They believe that Jesus returns at the end of this period to reign in the New Heavens and New Earth.
 They do believe that things will grow darker before the return of Christ.
-It also sees the Old Covenant blessings as being fulfilled in the Church.
+They also see the Old Covenant blessings as being fulfilled in the Church.

 The Postmillennial view believes that Jesus will return after [post-] the millennium.
 They believe the millennium is a long period of time [symbolically represented by 1,000 years] after which Jesus will return.
 Postmillennialists are the “end-times” optimists.
-They do not necessarily believe that the entire world will be Christian before the return of Christ, but they definitely believe that the majority of the world will be under the positive influence of Christianity as the small original seed grows to be a great tree.
-It tends to believe that the Church was the goal and Israel was the method, with both believing Jews and believing Gentiles being united with Christ forever.
+They do not necessarily believe that the entire world will be Christian before the return of Christ, but they definitely believe that the majority of the world will be under the positive influence of Christianity as the tiny original seed grows to be a great tree.
+They tend to believe that the Church was the goal and Israel was the method, with both believing Jews and believing Gentiles being united with Christ forever.

-While I do not recommend this book if you want to confirm that I am quoting it accurately, you can purchase it here.
+While I do not recommend this book, if you want to confirm that I am quoting it accurately, you can purchase it here.
 [If you do so, I will make a commission.]

 “…people have always been fascinated with the future.
 In the uncertain and often anxious times in which we live, all of us yearn to see ahead, to know, and perhaps to avert disaster…prophetic events foretold by God’s prophets, written out in Scripture, and confirmed in the headlines of the day.”
-Jeremiah, David .
+Jeremiah, David.
 The Book of Signs (pp. x-xi).
 Thomas Nelson.
 Kindle Edition.

 IF God has indeed given us signs in Scripture that are being played out in today’s headlines, then we should study and know them.
-God never does anything to simply satisfy idle curiosity or sensationalize His Word.
+God never does anything to satisfy idle curiosity or sensationalize His Word.
 If what we are about to look into is the correct interpretation, then so be it.
 I will have to change.

 However, IF God has given us these prophecies for a different reason or they have a different meaning, then I am afraid this view is dangerously close to violating God’s command in Lev.
 19:31: